hadamelino/WWDC22_ThoughtSolver/README.txt

 ThoughtSolver

 This application is a guide to overcome overthinking.
-There will be a sample thoughts inside the application for demo.
+There will be sample thoughts inside the application for demo.
 In the summary page, you have to give each thought a solution to continue.
 Feel free to use these sample solutions for each thought:

 Thought: I am feeling rather overwhelmed with all that is on my to do list
 Solution: Start doing and give yourself a break when you start to feel overwhelmed.
 Make a detailed time management.